Taylor Trammell Player Props: Mariners vs. Yankees

 Taylor Trammell At The Plate

-- Trammell is hitting .150 with three home runs and six walks.
+- Trammell is hitting .140 with three home runs and eight walks.

-- Trammell has gotten a hit in six of 16 games this year, but he has zero multi-hit games.
+- In six of 18 games this year, Trammell got a hit, but only one each time.

-- He has scored in five games this year (31.3%), but has had no multi-run games.
+- He has scored in six games this year (33.3%), but has had no multi-run games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.